 Proactive planning is better because it ensures that organizations are prepared and won’t be negatively affected if a top-level executive suddenly decides to leave.

-What is the Difference Between Reactive and Proactive Succession Planning?
+The Difference Between Reactive and Proactive Succession Planning

 The primary advantage of proactive planning is that it gives you time!